Oldest Photograph - History of World's Photography Through 10 Examples

 The Earliest Photographic Aerial View

 Boston, as the Eagle and the Wild Goose See It.
-That is the name of the earliest aerial view photograph taken on October 13, 1860 by James Wallace Black, an early American photographer, together with Samuel Archer King, a ballooning pioneer.
+That is the name of the earliest photograph of an aerial view taken on October 13, 1860 by James Wallace Black, an early American photographer, together with Samuel Archer King, a ballooning pioneer.
 You’ll guess, it was taken from a hot-air balloon, from 2,066 feet in the air, and even though Felix Nadar was known for his aerial view photographs, most of his work was actually lost.

 Featured image: James Wallace Black – Boston, as the Eagle and the Wild Goose See It, Oldest Aerial Photograph.
 Image via Met Museum